 contentinfo to better distinguish each instance.

-When there are multiple form landmarks on a single page, they should each have their own visible heading.
-This heading can then be used to provide an accessible name to the
+Exposing a form as a landmark may be most useful if there are multiple forms on a single page.
+Ideally, in such a situation they would also each have their own visible heading to help further indicate the purpose of the form.
+The heading can then be used to provide an accessible name to the

-aria-label to provide a form with an accessible name.
-Unique, succinct labels like “contact”, “newsletter”, or “login” can easily convey the purpose of a form.
+id of hidden text.
+Unique, succinct names like “contact”, “newsletter”, or “login” will help quickly convey the purpose of the form.

-<form>s are used to wrap website or application search components, there is a specific
+<form>s may be used to contain website or application search components, there is a specific

-search ARIA role that can be used to better surface these types forms to users.
+search role that can be used to better surface these specific types of forms.

 main landmark is meant to designate the primary content of a page.
 In modern browsers, a